DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "It is not the only floating fortress of angels.
 Hovewer it is called a angel palace, not only because it is so high.
-It is also home of Alfreya-dono...
+It is also home of Alfreyja-dono...
 Now, here it is."

 Elven girl tore off leaf out of ancient tree.